Machine pistol: 1970s–1980s

-The MAC-10 and MAC-11 were 1970s blowback designed weapons with the magazine carried in the pistol grip and a select-fire switch.
-The .45 ACP MAC-10 had a rate of fire of 1,145 RPM, and the 9×19mm version 1,090 RPM.
-The MAC-11 could fire 1,200 RPM with its lighter .380 ACP cartridges.
+The MAC-10 and MAC-11 were 1970s blowback-designed weapons with the magazine carried in the pistol grip and a select-fire switch.
+The .45 ACP MAC-10 had a rate of fire of 1,100 RPM, and the 9×19mm version 1,200-1,500 RPM.
+The MAC-11 could also fire 1,200-1,500 RPM with its lighter .380 ACP cartridges.
 These guns were designed by Gordon Ingram and Military Armament Corporation in the US.
-The weapons were used in special operations and clandestine applications in Vietnam and by Brazilian anti-terrorist units, most people fitting it with a silencer using its threaded barrel.
+The weapons were used in special operations and covert applications in Vietnam and by Brazilian anti-terrorist units, most people fitting it with a silencer using its threaded barrel.
 While some sources call the MAC-10 and MAC-11 machine pistols, the guns are also referred to as compact submachine guns.

-Since it is difficult to control machine pistols when they are fired in full automatic mode, some manufacturers developed an "intermittent-fire" setting that fires a burst of three rounds instead of a continuous stream.
+Since it is difficult to control machine pistols when they are fired in fully automatic mode, some manufacturers developed an "intermittent-fire" setting that fires a burst of three rounds instead of a continuous stream.
 The first of these guns is the Heckler & Koch VP70, the 70 designating the year of origin; 1970.
-That is a 9 mm Parabellum, 18-round, double action only, select fire capable polymer frame pistol.
-It is the first polymer framed pistol, predating the Glock 17.
-The stock incorporates the semi-auto/three round burst selector, therefore it will only fire a three-round burst with the stock attached.
+That is a 9 mm Parabellum, 18-round, double action only, select fire-capable polymer frame pistol.
+It is the first polymer-framed pistol, predating the Glock 17.
+The stock incorporates the semi-auto/three-round burst selector, therefore it will only fire a three-round burst with the stock attached.
 Cyclic rounds per minute for the three-round bursts is 2,200 RPM.
 Despite the VP70's potential, it was never adopted by the Bundeswehr.

 In 1976, a shortened version of the 9 mm Parabellum Heckler & Koch MP5 was introduced; the MP5K (K from the German Kurz = "short") was designed for close quarters battle use by clandestine operations and special services.
 The MP5K does not have a shoulder stock, and the bolt and receiver were shortened at the rear.
 The resultant lighter bolt led to a higher rate of fire than the standard MP5 (900-1000 RPM vs. 800).
 The barrel, cocking handle and its cover were shortened and a vertical foregrip was used to replace the standard handguard.
 The barrel ends at the base of the front sight, which prevents the use of any sort of muzzle device.